As promised here are the words for your unlimited use.

 "I left my music player on the fireplace at my house," the girl said.

-"We can share if you want," said Tammy, "As long as you don't mind listening to songs about maple trees."
+"We can share if you want," said Tammy, "as long as you do not mind listening to songs about maple trees."

 The two of them laughed, listened to the music, and enjoyed the airplane ride together.